FarronF/limerick-council-meetings/meetings/2023/12/06-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Meeting of the Municipal District of Newcastle West - 1st November 2023.md

 footpaths at Castlemahon and Killeedy cemeteries and requested that work be carried out to

 the footpaths at these locations in the interest of safety.
-The Members also acknowledged--- 11
+The Members also acknowledged
+---
+11

 the work being carried out by Community Groups and Fás Schemes in maintenance of